grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_openapi_output.md

 ## Using proto options

-You can define options on your Protocol Buffer services, operations, messages, and field definitions to customize your Open API output.
+You can define options on your Protocol Buffer services, operations, messages, enums and field definitions to customize your Open API output.
 For instance, to customize the [OpenAPI Schema Object](https://swagger.io/specification/v2/#schemaObject) for messages and fields:

 ```protobuf
 import "protoc-gen-openapiv2/options/annotations.proto";